karstenv/webmapping-with-qgismapserver-workshop/README.md

 * QGIS Desktop

-Need to have Lizmap (python) Plug-in installed to create a configuration file (*.cfg).
+The Lizmap (python) Plug-in needs to be installed in order to create lizmap configuration files (*.cfg) for a web map.
 This file is a text file that the Lizmap-Client on the Server will read in order to dynamically create the Web Map.

 Lizmap Client